BarbaraJoebstl/da0_babs_data_analysis/README.md

 - numpy

 ##Data
-The data used is provided in this project with the stroopdata.csv.
+The data used is provided in this project folder.